 RE2.3 In some orthopaedic examinations (e.g. following cruciate ligament ruptures), movements in the knee joint are measured when force is applied (e.g. anterior and posterior drawer test).
 Could the method also be used for quantitative assessment of such experiments?

-We thank the reviewer for this interesting question.
-Our tracking algorithm could theoretically quantify anterior-posterior drawer and Lachman tests since these produce primarily sagittal plane translations that our centroid-based tracking approach should be able to detect.
-However, our current device setup isn’t compatible with these clinical assessments because it applies rotational resistance during active voluntary flexion-extension movements, while drawer and Lachman tests require passive application of linear anterior-posterior forces by the examiner.
-For the latter one would require a different experimental setup designed specifically to apply controlled passive AP forces while remaining MRI compatible.
-Other orthopedic tests like pivot shift or dial tests wouldn’t work with our tracking method as they involve complex rotational and multi-planar motions that can’t be adequately captured in a single sagittal plane.
+Thank you for this thoughtful question.
+Indeed, our dynamic MRI setup and centroid-based 2D bone tracking algorithm could theoretically be used to quantify knee joint laxity/stability, for instance, after cruciate ligament injury, by measuring the antero-posterior movement between the tibia and femur.
+Such quantitative assessments could provide insights similar or complementary to that obtained from traditional orthopaedic examinations focused on sagittal (single plane) tibiofemoral translations such as the anterior-posterior drawer test and the Lachman test.
+While these tests apply passive linear anterior-posterior forces to the knee joint, our method would apply rotational forces (joint moments) during volitional flexion and extension, which may in fact provide insight that holds greater clinical and physiological relevance due to the biomechanical, muscle-driven nature of the joint movement.

+We have added this the following passage on Page XX to convey this notion:

+“XXXXXXXXXXXXXXXX.”

 RE2.4 How can an 'alignment error' be determined that is significantly smaller than the spatial resolution of the measurement sequences?

+Thank you for raising this point.
 The alignment error can achieve sub-voxel precision primarily due to the cubic-spline interpolation step, where the initially discrete edge pixels are converted into 80 continuous reference points along the bone boundary.
 Subsequently, the transformation matrix and distance measurements also remain in continuous space.
 Thus, the reported alignment error (0.40 ± 0.02 mm) reflects a continuous spatial registration accuracy metric rather than implying any resolution of anatomical details smaller than voxel spacing (1.09 mm).
-The following text has been added to Section 2.2 in Step III: “ This interpolation process converts the initially discrete edge pixels into continuous coordinate reference points, enabling sub-voxel precision in subsequent transformation and alignment calculations “
+The following text has been added to Page X (Section 2.2 in Step III): “ This interpolation process converts the initially discrete edge pixels into continuous coordinate reference points, enabling sub-voxel precision in subsequent transformation and alignment calculations.”

 RE2.5 The recording method with 2D radial GRE sequences has not become completely clear.
 It is described that the slice thickness is 1 mm, but the FoV is 3 mm thick.
 How many (sagittal) slices are acquired?

-We thank the reviewer for noticing this mistake.
-It is a single 3 mm thick sagittal slice acquisition, but we had mistakenly given the incorrect voxel size of [1.09 x 1.09 x 1] mm3.
-It has now been corrected on Page 5 to [1.09x1.09x3] mm3 with this sentence added at the end: “This acquisition protocol captured a single 3 mm thick sagittal slice.”
+Thank you for noticing this mistake.
+It is a single 3 mm thick sagittal slice acquisition, but we had mistakenly written an incorrect voxel size of [1.09 x 1.09 x 1] mm3.
+It has now been corrected to [1.09×1.09×3] mm3 on Page 5 of the manuscript, as shown below:

+“MRI data were acquired using a 2D radial golden-angle gradient echo FLASH sequence [26,27] with the following parameters: echo time of 2.51 ms, flip angle of 8°, field of view of [192×192×3] mm3, matrix size of [176×176×1], voxel size of [1.09×1.09×3] mm3, and repetition time of 5.8 ms. This acquisition protocol captured a single 3 mm thick sagittal slice.”

 RE2.6 The shape of the bones on the images changes if the lower leg has motion components perpendicular to the slice or rotational components.
 In this case there are no longer matching reference points on a fixed sagittal slice.
 How is this handled?
 Should layers be reconstructed from 3D data sets that depict the same sagittal plane through the lower leg at different knee flexion angles?

-We thank the reviewer for raising this important point.
-Through-plane motion is indeed a limitation of our 2D tracking method.
-We have added the following text at the discussion section at the end of Page 12 to make this point clear to the reader:
+Thank you for raising this important point.
+Through-plane motion is indeed a limitation of our 2D tracking method, which could only be overcome using 3D methods.
+We have clarified this point on Page 12, as shown below: